authbox-lib/druid/docs/content/ingestion/schema-changes.md

 ## Replacing Segments

 Druid uniquely
 identifies segments using the datasource, interval, version, and partition number.
-The partition number is only present if there are multiple segments created for some granularity of time.
+The partition number is only visible in the segment id if there are multiple segments created for some granularity of time.
 For example, if you have hourly segments, but you have more data in an hour than a single segment can hold, you can create multiple segments for the same hour.
 These segments will share the same datasource, interval, and version, but have linearly increasing partition numbers.